-Massage can aid the ridden and driven horse to achieve increased length of stride, improve joint articulation, contact and willingness, retrain conditioned pain responses and even help resolve long-term issues such as girthiness.
-As a whole-body therapy it aids all systems to work together more efficiently for a happier horse and improved performance.
+Bodywork can aid the ridden and driven horse to achieve increased length of stride, improve joint articulation, comfort and willingness, retrain conditioned pain responses and even help resolve chronic issues such as girthiness.
+As a whole-body therapy it aids all body systems to work together more efficiently for a happier horse and improved performance.

-Massage sets up the optimum conditions in the body for it to heal itself.
+The aim of bodywork is to set up the optimum conditions in the body for it to heal itself.
+Healing can’t be forced, only facilitated.
 In some cases this happens as quickly as in one session, in other cases it may take several.
 I like to treat the first session as an evaluation session and initial treatment, then work out a treatment plan.

 While regular sessions are the ideal, some clients prefer one-off treatments as their schedules allow, engaging my services on a 3-, 6- or 12-monthly basis for a check up, maintenance or preventative treatment.